HiPERCAM/hipercam/docs/telescope.rst

 plots, especially the light curve plots, by adding offsets to the ``plot`` lines in the ``[light]`` section of the reduce file.
-Apart from this, the first thing to do is to look at the FWHM plots (at the bottom of the light curve plot panel) and see whether the focus can be adjusted to improve them.
-It is also worth displaying images at least once (parameter ``implot``) in order to see that things are doing what you expected.
+Apart from this, the first thing to do is to look at the FWHM plots (at the bottom of the light curve plot panel) and see whether the telescope focus can be adjusted to improve them.
+It is also worth displaying images at least once (parameter ``implot``) in order to see that things are doing what you expected, but once you are going you may want to switch off this option for speed.

 If you have got this far, well done.
 You will see some steps, such as bias subtraction have been skipped.
 This was in the spirit of getting going fast.